Himalayan snow at 23-year low, threatening 2 billion people

 In a startling development, a new scientific report reveals that the Himalayan region has experienced its lowest snowfall in 23 years.
 The snowpack levels, which feed major rivers across Asia, have dropped drastically.

-In a startling development, a new scientific report reveals that the Himalayan region has experienced its lowest snowfall in 23 years.
-The snowpack levels, which feed major rivers across Asia, have dropped drastically, raising red flags for nearly 2 billion people who depend on Himalayan meltwater for their daily water needs, agriculture, and energy.
+A new scientific report has revealed that the Himalayan region is experiencing its lowest snowfall in 23 years, raising serious concerns for nearly 2 billion people who rely on Himalayan meltwater for drinking, farming, and energy.

 -